stefan-zobel/http2client-java8/README.md

 </dependency>
 ```

+Status:

-Logging is not functional yet.
-Most of the tests are working without resorting to daring gimmicks (but not all of them).
-Still too early
+* Logging is not functional yet
+* Most of the tests are working without resorting to daring gimmicks (but not all of them)
-for production use.
+* Almost ready for use by adventurous devs

 ## LICENSE